Getting Yourself to Work Out

 We’ve all been there.
-It’s New Year’s Day and this is the year you’re finally going to start exercising consistently.
+It’s New Year’s Day, or one of those big birthdays, or maybe a beach vacation is around the corner.
+This time is the time.
+You’ve got some hardcore gym motivation, and this time you’re going to keep it up.
 One week in?
 You’re pretty pleased with your newfound commitment.
-But somewhere along the way you find you’re hitting snooze, joining co-workers at happy hour, or spending some extra time with your family after work.
-There went your motivation and good intentions for this to be the year to get in shape.
+But somewhere along the way you start the hitting snooze, joining your co-workers at happy hour, or spending some extra time with your family after work.

 Habit formation is all the rage these days, and for good reason.
 It’s backed by neuroscience and how our brains actually work.